» In a Changing & Perplexing World

-We believe that artists are a crucial leavening agent, generating the creative energy that our community needs in a rapidly changing and perplexing world.
-Three Lakes is not immune to such global phenomena as climate change, invasive species, the technology revolution, economic collapse.
-We need to be resilient and innovative-—qualities nurtured by exposure to, and participation in, the creative arts.
-As a “creative community” we will be better able to embrace change, to grapple with new challenges and circumstances.
+We believe that artists are a crucial ingredient generating the creative energy that our community needs in a rapidly changing and perplexing world.
+Three Lakes is not immune to such global phenomena as climate change, invasive species, the technology revolution and economic collapse.
+We need to be resilient and innovative-—qualities nurtured by exposure to, and participation in the creative arts.
+We are better able to embrace change and to grapple with new challenges and circumstances as a “creative community”.

-It is our dream to build “a magical place with creativity humming around it, an intimate, welcoming space for the whole community to play together and remember how fun it is to be creative, foolish, inspired–how to take chances, make mistakes, and enjoy doing it
+It is our dream to build “a magical place” with creativity humming around it, an intimate, welcoming space for the whole community to play together and remember how fun it is to be creative, foolish, and inspired–how to take chances, make mistakes, and enjoy doing it.

 Who Are We?

 Three Lakes Center for the Arts was established in 2003 by a group of people who wanted to make the arts more visible in our local community.
 We wanted to showcase local artists and to encourage residents, young and old, to make creativity part of their lives.
 It is now a nonprofit organization without use of tax support.
 We have a roster of 75 artists; 275 dues-paying members and about 100 hard-working volunteers.
 We also have a Board of Directors who meet at least monthly (more often as needed) and hold their annual meeting in June.

 Our mission is to celebrate and promote The Arts in the Northwoods.
 We want to connect people to the arts and make the arts a defining feature of our community.
 We do this by facilitating and fostering the enriching interaction between artists and the community we live in.